kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 perks in codex should display the abilities they grant

-maybe add treasures that have downtime projects stats to the downtime projects

 project points from background should be availavable?

 the heading of the codex pages should be removed and keep only the navigation name at the top